 You compelled the respect of vast crowds.

-They’ll admit that Death cannot be proud.
+They’ll concede that Death cannot be proud.

 And when comes the time, in fate’s judgment line,